rhyolight/numenta.org/_includes/content/theory.intro.md

 <p class="lead">
-  NuPIC is an Hierarchical Temporal Memory (HTM).
+  NuPIC is an Hierarchical Temporal Memory (HTM)
 </p>

 HTM is a set of algorithms which model the functionality of the neocortex in the